What Are Critical Thinking Skills: Are You a Critical Thinker?

 Whether it's about deciding what to do next or understanding an unfamiliar topic better, having a broad range of facts stored in your mind can help massively with separating the wood from the trees—or making more informed choices!

-Analyzing And Evaluating
+Analyzing and Evaluating

 The next thing to do after you gather information is analyze and evaluate it.
 Break the data down into parts and look at each piece closely.
 Examine the proof.